rabidaudio/synthesizer/README.md

       - like standard 4-voice mode, but round robin is in 2 pairs of slots instead of 4 slots
       - allows for 2-voice bass and 2-voice melody
       - on mode selection, waits for a keypress to set the note to split at
+  - portamento
+    - simpler envelope circuit could be used, but parameters need to be tuned for longer times over short voltage change
   - capable to expand to 8 voices?
 4. Filter
   -  4P LP(/HP?)
+  - Cutoff frequency control has same range as oscillator
+    - 0-10V, 1V/octave, A0 to A10
   - filter we designed for class
     - standard vactrols are available on Thonk
-  - CV control of cutoff, resonance
+  - CV control of cutoff + resonance
   - Default to track cutoff with VCO-CV
+  - individual filter knobs, plus a global knob for filter sweeps
 5. [A/D/S/R envelope](adsr)
   - 4 envelopes required for 4-voice polyphony
   - wired to VCA by default
-  - could save surface area with 1 set of ADSR controls for a pair of envelopes
+  - save surface area with 1 set of ADSR controls for a pair of envelopes
   - fully modular means you could borrow one for VCF instead, or send to both VCA and VCF
 6. LFO
   - 2x is plenty I think?
   - OSC circuit, but adjusted to lower frequencies
-  - CV (+/- 5V) and digital out?
+  - bipolar (+/- 5V) and unipolar (0-10V) outputs
   - ideally multi-shape: sine,tri,squ,ramp up,ramp down
   - CV control for shape
-  - Trigger input (e.g. envelope or clock)
+  - Trigger input (e.g. MIDI gate or clock)?
 7. [Utilities](utils)
   - Buffer, Sum, Attenuate, Invert, Gate
   - Could be all-in one